Mordrog/RoR2-TPVoting/README.md

 Find my other mods here: https://thunderstore.io/package/Mordrog/

 ### Changelog
+#### 1.2.1
+- Fixed issue where players would be auto kicked from dedicated servers if they do not have mod
+- Added "outro" stage to ignored Stages for voting
+- Added new config to let admin decide whenever players should auto vote on death

 #### 1.2.0
 - Fix for Anniversary Patch changes
 - Make portals interaction work same as teleporter interaction